Quantum-Accelerators/quacc/docs/src/install/advanced/parsl.md

 ## Installation

-In your activated Python environment, install Parsl (with support for a web dashboard) as follows:
+In your activated Python environment, install Parsl (with optional support for a visual dashboard) as follows:

 ```bash
 pip install parsl[monitoring]